 Hearing tests are done shortly after birth to determine whether an infant has a hearing disorder or hearing loss (see Newborn Screening Tests Newborn Screening Tests Many serious disorders that are not apparent at birth can nonetheless be detected by various screening tests.
 Early diagnosis and prompt treatment can reduce or prevent many disorders that may... read more ) and are repeated later if new concerns about the infant's hearing develop ( see also Screening and Diagnosis Screening and Diagnosis Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more ).

 Infants are screened for tuberculosis risk factors at all well-child visits, usually beginning in infancy.
 Those with risk factors then usually have tuberculosis screening tests Screening Tests for Tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more done.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more done.

 At these visits, the doctor gives parents age-appropriate safety guidelines.